 Thank you for your email.

-In a more formal business email, first names might be used.
+In a more formal business email, surnames might be used.
 Here we could write “Dear Mr Murray” or Dear Ms Robertson,”

 |Polite Formal:||=> => Dear + title + family name Dear Mr Murray,|